MassivDash/SharpMachine/readme.md

 Configuration options and types can be found at: https://sharp.pixelplumbing.com/en/stable/api-operation/

-4. Verbose (yes/no) Shows simple statistics on executed files.
+4. Show Stats (yes/no) Shows simple statistics on executed files.
 (Slower)

 ## Contribution